-State constitutional conventions—called to rewrite a state’s constitution with the intention of eviscerating the remaining eligible black vote—proved the final disfranchising blow in most southern states.
+State constitutional conventions—called to rewrite a state’s charter with the intention of eviscerating the remaining eligible black vote—proved to be the final disenfranchising blow in most southern states.
 To call such a convention required majorities in both houses of the state legislature.
 Voters had to approve the proposed convention and then select delegates to act as their representatives.
-The process typically took several years, from the first call for the convention to the ratification of the new constitution.
-More of these conventions occurred in the 11 former Confederate states in the late 19th century than in any other period in U.S. history.27 The first wave of conventions, which took place just after the Civil War, involved a requirement to rejoin the Union: Under Reconstruction law, former Confederate states were required to redraft their constitutions to incorporate elements of the 13th, 14th, and 15th Amendments.
-Throughout the 1870s, a second wave of constitutional conventions swept southern states to restore former Confederates’ political rights.
-The third wave, between 1890 and 1910, sought to roll back these rights for African Americans.28
+The ratification process typically took several years, but more of these conventions occurred in the 11 former Confederate states in the late 19th century than in any other period in U.S. history.26 The first wave of conventions, which took place just after the Civil War, involved a requirement to rejoin the Union: Under Reconstruction law, former Confederate states were required to redraft their constitutions to incorporate elements of the Thirteenth, Fourteenth, and Fifteenth Amendments, which outlawed slavery and guaranteed the right to vote.
+A second wave of constitutional conventions occurred in the 1870s and restored the political rights of former Confederates.
+The third wave, between 1890 and 1910, rolled back political rights for African Americans.27

-One of the most notable constitutional conventions took place in South Carolina in 1895.
-Once the crucible of Reconstruction—owing to the state’s large and politically well-organized black population—Democrats held the majority in the state legislature in the early 1890s.
-In addition, Democrat Benjamin Tillman, a member of one of the most politically prominent families in the state and a vehement white supremacist, held the governor’s seat, elevated to power by a potent coalition of white farmers hailing from the western portion of the state.29 “My Democracy means white supremacy,” Tillman declared.
-Indeed, disfranchising laws and reapportionment had severely hampered the black voting population in South Carolina, which numbered about 31,000 more than the white voting population.30 However, Tillman also had a near-hysterical fear that his political rivals within the Democratic Party—primarily elite former planters in the state’s coastal regions—would ally with black voters to defeat him.
-“If these people want to warm this black snake into life and join forces with it,” Tillman warned in his characteristically colorful language, “we are ready to meet them and give them the worst drubbing they ever had in their lives.”31
+One of the most notorious constitutional conventions took place in South Carolina in 1895.
+Because of its large and politically active black population, South Carolina had once been the crucible of Republican hopes for Reconstruction.
+Within 20 years, however, by the early 1890s, Democrats dominated the state legislature.
+In addition, Democrat Benjamin Tillman, a member of one of the most politically prominent families in the state and a vehement white supremacist, held the governor’s seat, elevated to power by a potent coalition of white farmers hailing from the western portion of the state.28 “My Democracy means white supremacy,” Tillman declared.
+Indeed, disenfranchising laws and reapportionment had severely hampered the black voting population in South Carolina, which outnumbered the white voting population by about 31,000.29 Tillman also had a near-hysterical fear that his political rivals within the Democratic Party—primarily elite former planters in the state’s coastal regions—would ally with black voters to defeat him.
+“If these people want to warm this black snake into life and join forces with it,” Tillman warned in his characteristically lurid language, “we are ready to meet them and give them the worst drubbing they ever had in their lives.”30

-The election laws proposed in the new constitution included a residency requirement for a specific length of time in one county, proof of voter registration six months before the election, and a literacy test or proof of land ownership worth more than $300, all of which had to be certified by a white local elections manager.
-The new provisions were clearly aimed at the migratory, primarily illiterate, poor black communities of South Carolina.
+The election laws proposed in the new constitution included a residency requirement for a specific length of time in one county, proof of voter registration six months before the election, and a literacy test or proof of land ownership worth more than $300, all of which had to be certified by a local white elections manager.
+The new provisions were clearly aimed at South Carolina’s primarily illiterate, landless, poor black citizens who often had to travel to find work.
 Thomas Miller declared that the election laws “make absolutely certain the placing in operation every form of cheatery and fraud at the elections that has ever been conceived by the most fertile imagination of any man who has been engaged in this class of legislation during the last thirteen years.
-I see no hope, absolutely no hope, for us in South Carolina to ever have fair and honest elections as long as the men in control see imaginary evils coming through the channels of honest elections.”35 The black delegates’ outspokenness prompted Tillman to deliver a scathing speech on October 31, 1895, lobbing personal attacks at them.
-The convention overwhelmingly (116 to 7) approved the new constitution, including the disfranchising language.
-Only two white men joined the five black delegates who opposed the new constitution.36
+I see no hope, absolutely no hope, for us in South Carolina to ever have fair and honest elections as long as the men in control see imaginary evils coming through the channels of honest elections.”34 The black delegates’ outspokenness prompted Tillman to deliver a scathing speech on October 31, 1895, lobbing personal attacks at them.
+The convention overwhelmingly approved the new constitution (116 to 7), including the disfranchising language.
+Only two white men joined the five black delegates who opposed the new constitution.35

-Disfranchisement devices dramatically winnowed the number of voters in southern states, disproportionately affecting African Americans.
+Similar disenfranchisement tactics dramatically winnowed the number of voters in southern states, disproportionately affecting African Americans.
 In three states with majority-black populations in the 1880s—Mississippi, South Carolina, and Louisiana—the total number of votes cast in congressional elections plummeted by 55 to 61 percent between 1890 and 1898.
-In each of these three states in 1898, at least one district with between 160,000 and 200,000 residents elected the sitting white Representative with less than two percent of the voting base.37 Just three years after Mississippi’s 1890 constitutional convention, which was squarely aimed at disfranchising blacks, fewer than 9,000 blacks out of a total population of nearly 748,000 were registered to vote (6 percent of men over age 21).
-In 1896—before the enactment of Louisiana’s literacy, poll tax, and property qualifications—there were approximately 130,000 registered black voters in the state, composing the majority in 26 parishes.
+In each of these three states in 1898, at least one district with between 160,000 and 200,000 residents elected the sitting white Representative with less than two percent of the voting population.36 Just three years after Mississippi’s 1890 constitutional convention, which was squarely aimed at disfranchising black voters, fewer than 9,000 African Americans out of a total population of nearly 748,000 were registered to vote (6 percent of men over age 21).
+In 1896—before the enactment of Louisiana’s literacy test, poll tax, and property qualifications—there were approximately 130,000 registered black voters in the state, composing the majority in 26 parishes.
 Only 5,320 voted in 1900.
-By 1904, there were little more than 1,300 registered blacks statewide, and they constituted a majority in no parish.38 Alabama in 1900 counted more than 181,000 black men of voting age.
-After the state’s 1901 constitution went into effect, only 3,000 remained registered.39
+By 1904 there were little more than 1,300 registered black voters statewide, and they constituted a majority in no parish.37 Alabama in 1900 counted more than 181,000 black men of voting age.
+After the state’s 1901 constitution went into effect, only 3,000 remained registered to vote.38

 “Packing” and “Cracking” Black Majority Districts

 State legislatures with Democratic majorities also attempted to gerrymander congressional districts so as to restrict the election of African Americans.
-In a process known as “packing,” state legislatures attempted to cluster black and dependably Republican votes into a single district, leaving the remaining districts safely in Democratic hands.40 These conglomerate districts often contained populations that were overwhelmingly black—60 percent or more.
-When Democrats took power in the South Carolina legislature in the 1876 election, they packed black votes into a single district.
-This proved much more difficult with the state’s large African-American population, and the new district lines wound haphazardly over county and city boundaries, sometimes leaving “island” pockets of one district enclosed in another.41 The residents of a winding, narrow east-central South Carolina district known as the “shoestring district” elected two black Representatives—Thomas Miller and George Murray—after the Democrats regained the majority in the state government.
+In a process known as “packing,” state legislatures attempted to cluster black and dependably Republican voters into a single district, leaving the remaining districts safely in Democratic hands.39 These conglomerate districts often contained populations that were overwhelmingly black—60 percent or more.
+When Democrats took power in the South Carolina legislature in the 1876 election, they packed black voters into a single district.
+Because of the state’s large African-American population, the new district lines wound haphazardly over county and city boundaries, sometimes leaving “island” pockets of one district enclosed in another.40 The residents of a narrow district that wound around east-central South Carolina known as the “shoestring district” elected two black Representatives—Thomas Miller and George Murray—after the Democrats regained the majority in the state government.

-Another significant delegation of Black Americans came to Congress from a “packed” North Carolina district known as the “Black Second.”
+Another significant delegation of African Americans came to Congress from a “packed” North Carolina district known as the “Black Second.”
 Designed to contain the state’s large coastal black population, the district elected black men to Congress from the mid-1870s to the 1890s.
-Every black North Carolina Representative in the 19th century—John Hyman, James O’Hara, Henry Cheatham, and George White—served the “Black Second” district in one of its gerrymandered forms.
+Every African-American North Carolina Representative in the 19th century—John Hyman, James O’Hara, Henry Cheatham, and George White—served the “Black Second” district in one of its gerrymandered forms.
 Created in 1870, this salamander-shaped district originally stretched from Warren County, along the northeastern border with Virginia, and hooked around to coastal Craven County.
 More than one-fifth of the state’s black population resided in this district.
 Republican Governor Tod R. Caldwell described the “Black Second” district as “extraordinary, inconvenient, and most grotesque.”
-African-American victories in the “Black Second” district provoked the Democratic Party to wage extreme white supremacy campaigns in the late 1880s.
-By 1892, the state legislature reversed its policy of consolidating the black vote and “cracked,” or removed, heavily black localities from the “Black Second” district, scattering its traditional voting base.42 Representatives Cheatham and White managed to win the district in 1892, 1896, and 1898, but the reconfigured district required them to capture the ever-dwindling support of white voters to win election.
+African-American victories in the “Black Second” provoked the Democratic Party to wage extreme white supremacy campaigns in the district in the late 1880s.
+By 1892, the state legislature reversed its policy of consolidating black voters and “cracked,” or removed, heavily black localities from the “Black Second,” scattering its traditional voting base.41 Representative White managed to win the district in 1896 and 1898, but with fewer black voters in the district he had to capture the ever-dwindling support of white voters to win election.

-Though the origins of the 20th-century solid South dominated by the Democratic Party began to take shape in the late 19th century, the process was slow.
-For the last quarter-century after Reconstruction, formidable opposition parties existed in the South—including Republican, Populist, Independent, Greenback, and Readjuster challengers.
-As one historian notes, despite the efforts of white supremacists allied with Democrats to intimidate blacks and oppositionist whites, this political period in the South was marked by “transition, uncertainty, and fluctuation.”
-In the 1880s, between one-third and one-half of all southern voters supported opposition parties.43
+By the 20th century, the Democratic Party so dominated southern politics that the region was known as the “solid South.”
+That transformation unfolded gradually over the late 19th century.
+In the decades after Reconstruction, formidable opposition parties existed in the South—including Republican, Populist, Independent, Greenback, and Readjuster challengers.
+In fact, in the 1880s between one-third and one-half of all southern voters supported opposition parties.
+As one historian notes, despite the efforts of white supremacists allied with Democrats to intimidate African Americans and white opposition voters, this political period in the South was marked by “transition, uncertainty, and fluctuation.”42

-Black politicians were able to capitalize on this fluctuation and on the rising popularity of the Populists—a growing national alliance of agricultural advocates.
-This third party gained traction with poor, white farmers in the South, and a sizable percentage abandoned the Democrats in favor of the Populists.
-Republicans willing to provide economic aid to farmers and local Populists created temporary coalitions, a practice known as “fusion” and the primary method by which George White and Henry Cheatham won election in what remained of North Carolina’s “Black Second” district.44
+Black politicians capitalized on this instability and on the rising popularity of the Populist Party—a growing national alliance of agricultural advocates that had gained traction with poor, white farmers in the South who traditionally voted for Democrats.
+In a practice known as “fusion,” Republicans willing to provide economic aid to farmers created temporary coalitions with local Populists.
+These fusion tickets were the primary method by which George White and Henry Cheatham won election in what remained of North Carolina’s “Black Second” district.43